iter8-tools/iter8-analytics/README.md

 - [Developers](#developers)

 ## Introduction
-Use an iter8 experiment to safely expose competing versions of a service to application traffic, gather in-depth insights about key conformance and business metrics for your microservice versions, and intelligently rollout the best version of your service.
+Use an iter8 experiment to safely expose competing versions of a service to application traffic, gather in-depth insights about key metrics for your microservice versions, and intelligently rollout the best version of your service.

 Iter8’s expressive model of cloud experimentation supports a variety of CI/CD scenarios.
 Using an iter8 experiment, you can: